 God has a specific plan and intention for our bodies.
 Our bodies are made good, for good things.
 Foundational to overcoming sexual sin is understanding, and believing, what our bodies are made for.
 They are not made to merely be a facility for physical pleasure but something far greater.

 God has created our bodies for our eternal good (1 Corinthians 6:12-14)

 God created our bodies and knows what is best for them.
-To help us, God has given restrictions for how all of creation, including sex, should be enjoyed.
-Living outside God’s design for sex would be like a fish who jumps on land to escape the restrictions of life underwater.
-Fish are most free when living in the parameters of their design.
-Humanity is most free when living consistent with God’s good design for humanity within the rest of the created world.
+To help us, God has given restrictions on how all of creation, including sex, should be enjoyed.
+Living outside of God’s design for sex would be like a fish who jumps on land to escape the restrictions of life underwater.
+Fish are most free when living within the parameters of their design.
+Humanity is most free when living consistently with God’s good design for humanity within the rest of the created world.
 God’s restrictions are protective.
 As G.K.
 Chesterton mused, “Doctrine and discipline may be walls but they are the walls of a playground.”
 God had our best in mind when laid out our design.

 God explains the anatomy of our sexual sin (Romans 1:18-21)

 Like a good surgeon, God gets beneath the surface and exposes the heart of the issue of Sexual Sin.
 Our problem with Sexual Sin is that that we fail physically in some fashion, but that we have sinful hearts.
 In Romans 1 Paul exposes the fourfold progression of sin in our hearts.

 - Sin disorders our hearts – We exchange God’s pattern for our preferences.

 - Sin disorders our thoughts – We exchange God’s Word for our experience.

 - Sin in disorders our desires – We exchange sexual responsibility for supposed rights.